How To Unclog Your Pores

 Some people who are allergic to aspirin may experience a reaction to Salicylic Acid, so it is a good idea to test a dot on your cheek to see how your skin responds before applying it to the entire face.
 While it is acceptable to apply this type of cleanser daily, use it less often if you notice your skin feels too dry or extra sensitive.

 While Salicylic Acid works as a chemical exfoliant for the skin, face scrubs physically exfoliate using particulates to remove dead skin cells from your skin's top layers.
-Bioré scrubs utilize microcrystalline exfoliants that help to smooth and refresh skin.
+Try a pore unclogging scrub that utilizes microcrystalline exfoliants to help smooth and refresh skin.

 To effectively exfoliate your face: